-- 2. After completion of sighting shots firers will be ordered to stand up, load, make ready, apply safety catches and adopt the standing alert position. - 3.
-On appearance of the target, firers will adopt the prone position, release safety catches and open fire. - 4.
-Scores will be communicated to the firing point and spotting discs shown for 30 seconds.
+- Procedure: - 1.
+Firers will have 2 minutes for sighting shots - 2.
+After completion of sighting shots firers will be ordered to stand up, load, make ready, apply safety catches and adopt the standing alert position - 3.
+On appearance of the target, firers will adopt the prone position, release safety catches and open fire - Scores will be communicated to the firing point and spotting discs shown for 30 seconds